 - Guiding business decisions: You’ll undoubtedly encounter difficult business decisions throughout your small business journey.
 Your mission can help remind you of your business’ main priorities, helping you make better decisions.

 - It helps you stand out: Each company’s mission is unique.
 While you may share some services or features with a handful of other businesses, your mission makes yours stand out.

 - It helps with branding: Your mission is one of the most meaningful, relatable, and human aspects of your company, making it great content for marketing campaigns.
 Include it in brand promotions, social media campaigns, and community engagement initiatives.

 Frequently Asked Questions

-5. What is different when writing a mission statement for a nonprofit organization?
+What is a good mission statement for small businesses?

 A good small business mission statement is concise and easy to understand, instantly communicating a business’ reason for existing.
 It should also be compelling, action-oriented, audience-relevant, and relatable.
 For employees, a good mission statement serves as a guiding principle when operating the business, while for customers, it provides a fundamental aspect of your brand identity.